 Birding on the beach in Goa.
 Photo: Steve Matherly

-Although only 80 miles long and 50 miles wide, the state of Goa is a birdwatcher’s paradise.
-There are many excellent habitats - wide river estuaries, mangrove swamps, marshes, scrub-covered hillsides, arid fields, rich forest reserves at the foot of the majestic Western Ghats and a spectacular bird-thronged lake at Carambolim.
+Goa is also a birdwatcher’s paradise with many excellent habitats: wide river estuaries, mangrove swamps, marshes, scrub-covered hillsides, arid fields, rich forest reserves at the foot of the majestic Western Ghats and a spectacular bird-thronged lake at Carambolim.
+We’ll explore most of Goa’s major birding sites and familiarize ourselves with a wide selection of its birds.
+We’ll encounter many species endemic to peninsular and south India as well as a large number of wintering species from farther north and more widespread Asian birds.

 Day 1: The tour begins this evening in Goa.

 Day 2: After an introductory meeting, we’ll spend the rest of the day getting to know some of the common birds close to our hotel.
 These should include the ever-present Brahminy and Black Kites, Indian Pond Herons, Eastern Cattle Egrets, Indian Rollers and Black Drongos.
 Blyth’s Reed Warblers and striking Black-rumped Flamebacks are common here and we are bound to encounter both.
 Night in northern Goa.

 Days 3-12: We’ll spend numerous enjoyable few days getting to know Goa and its birds.
 A small marsh not very far from our hotel can hold a nice selection of birds and if the rains have been good we can look for Cinnamon and Black Bitterns, Greater Painted-snipe, Black-winged Stilt, Marsh Sandpiper, Small Pratincole, Red-wattled Lapwing, Pacific Golden Plover, Pintail Snipe, White-breasted Waterhen, Watercock, Slaty-breasted Rail, Ruddy-breasted and Baillon’s Crakes, Rosy Starling, White-breasted and Pied Kingfishers, and a host of smaller birds including Malabar Crested Lark, and Blyth’s, Richard’s and Paddyfield Pipits.
 Elsewhere, the common birds we can expect to find include dazzling Little Green Bee-eater, Asian Koel, Long-tailed Shrike, Indian Robin, Wire-tailed Swallow, Ashy Wood-swallow, and Greenish Warblers, while an Oriental Honey-buzzard or White-bellied Sea Eagle may drift overhead.
 Nights in northern Goa.